2022 Winter Olympics: Torch relay

-The torch relay started on 18 October 2021 in Greece.
-On 20 October 2021, it was announced that the local leg would start on 2 February and end on 4 February 2022 during the Opening Ceremonies.
+The torch relay started on October 18, 2021, in Greece.
+On October 20, 2021, it was announced that the local leg would start on February 2 and end on February 4, 2022, during the opening ceremonies.
 The local leg only visited two cities: Beijing and Zhangjiakou.
 Activists staged a protest at the Olympic torch lighting ceremony in Greece.

 The inclusion and television appearance of Qi Fabao, a People's Liberation Army commander well known in China for his involvement in the 2020–2021 China–India skirmishes, as one of 1,200 torchbearers have been controversial, with India launching a diplomatic boycott of the Games as a result.